javalite/site-content/src/activejdbc/pass_through_framework.md

-Unlike many other ORMs ActiveJDBC is a Pass-Through framework.
-It means that ActiveJDBC is not trying to be smart, but rather relies on underlying technology.
-It enables it to be less magic, faster and leaner.
-Most older ORMs (Hibernate) do retain references to related objects, but they were also created in the days of client-server.
+Unlike other ORMs, ActiveJDBC is a Pass-Through framework.
+It means that ActiveJDBC is not trying to be smart, but rather relies on underlying technology to pass data back and forth.
+It enables it have less magic, and makes it faster and leaner.
+Most older ORMs (Hibernate) do retain  references to related objects, but they were also created in the client-server days.

 Today, 99% of modern business
  application development has moved to the web (and web services).
 ActiveJDBC was built for the web, where models are